 Assessing Digital Resources by Star Rating System

-Research output: Professional › Paper, poster or abstract
+Research output: Other conference contribution › Paper, poster or abstract › Professional

 |Conference||The 6th International Conference and Exhibition Library Consortia Technologies and Innovation, Association of Regional Library Consortia ARLICON, St. Petersburg, Russia, Tampere, Finland, Stockholm, Sweden, 23rd June 2008 - 29th June, 2008,|